goliatone/application-core/docs/guide.md

 #### REPL

+**core.io** bundles a REPL module that enables remote interaction with your application over a terminal window.
+You get access to the application instance, models, and any functionality that you decide to expose.

+Some of the features:
+* firewall
+* basic auth
+* TLS

+You can learn more about the module at the repository, [poke-repl][poke].

-The built in REPL exposes the application context and you can access it as `app`, and through it you can access all the modules and the configuration object.
+The built in REPL exposes the application context- you can access it if you type `app`- and through it you can access all the modules and the configuration object.

 You can expose properties and functions by extending the REPL instance.